Kyle Busch Thought He Was ‘Going To Puke’ During NASCAR Charlotte Race

-Kyle Busch arrived at Charlotte Motor Speedway on a hot streak, but left Sunday having nearly suffered heat stroke.
+Kyle Busch arrived at Charlotte Motor Speedway on a hot streak, but he left Sunday having nearly suffered heat stroke.

 Busch hit the wall on Lap 135 of the Bank of America 500, and the resulting damage to his No. 18 Toyota limited the Joe Gibbs Racing driver to a 29th-place finish and a trip to the care center, rather than victory lane, according to Motorsport.com.